How To Spoof Pokémon GO Location — GPS Hack (2025)

 How To Avoid Detection When Spoofing Pokémon GO

 While spoofing your location in Pokémon GO can help you access rare Pokémon and events, it also comes with risks.
-Niantic has systems in place to detect suspicious activity, and repeated violations can lead to warnings, suspensions, or even permanent bans.
+Scopely has systems in place to detect suspicious activity, and repeated violations can lead to warnings, suspensions, or even permanent bans.

 By following a few guidelines, you can significantly reduce the chances of getting flagged: